 He is not a director of any other public company.
 He has no family relationship with any Director and/or major shareholder of the Company.
-He has attended all the 8 Board meetings held during the financial year.
+He has attended 6 out of the 7 Board meetings held during the financial year.
 He has no conflict of interest with the Company.